cyber00m/frontend/README.md

 ### reusable components:
 ---
 * joystick - shows recorded flight values of the joystick and the sliders
-* attributes - can show the attributes of a recorded flight with their graphs
+* attributes - can show the attributes of a recorded flight with their view.graphs
 * line chart of anomalies
 * clocks
 * NEW - video player options: